aseba-community/thymio-tracker/README.md

 ### New landmarks

 To be able to track new landmark, use the ./landmark program from the tools folder.
+The first parameter is the input image of the new landmark, the second parameter is the the xml or xml.gz output file, the third parameter is the scale with which the image is going to be rescaled with before extracting the BRISK keypoint which will be used for the detection (such rescaling is well suited in our problem as we often have as a template an image with many details which most of the time won't be seen in our acquired images.
+Prefer to use this scale factor instead of rescaling by hand as this scaling method uses gaussian pyramids and is not a simple nearest neigbor subsampling.
+One setting which worked well in terms of robustness and time consuption was to use a scaling factor of 0.5 with an input image of size 300x300 resulting in a rescaled image of about 150x150 pixels used by BRISK).
+The 4th and 5th parameters are the width and height of the template in meters in the real world.
-Provide as first parameter the input image of the new landmark and as second parameter the xml or xml.gz file to be outputed and then added to the Config.xml file loaded by the ThymioTracker object.
+Once the xml or xml.gz file is created simply add it to the Config.xml file loaded by the ThymioTracker object.